 Green for eco-friendly brands

 Because green is so heavily associated with nature, green is a top choice for eco-friendly brands.

 Blame the ocean (or as Finding Nemo called it, “The Big Blue”), but when people think water, they think blue.
 If you’re a water or water-related brand, you’ll make waves by using blue in your branding.

 If you’re a finance-based company, the number one thing you need your customers to feel about you is trust.
 That’s why blue, the color of trustworthiness, is a great choice.

 If you’re in the business of selling products (brick and mortar or e-commerce), red is the way to go.
 Red sparks excitement and makes your customers want to buy from you.
 And if you don’t believe me, just look at the numbers: a whopping 59% of retailers have red in their logo and branding.

 Get (color) scheming

 As an entrepreneur, you want to do everything in your power to inspire your audience to follow you, engage with you, and ultimately buy from you.
-And if leveraging the colors of the rainbow gets you there, we say go for it.
+And if leveraging the rainbow to find the best website color schemes, we say go for it.